pluteski/speech-to-text/blog/content/coopspecies_summarized.md

 An equilibrium of this dynamical system, also called a critical point or fixed point, or stationary point.  at an equilibrium, dx=dt = dy=dt = 0, so the dynamical system remains forever at (x*; y*) once it reaches there.
 Under what conditions does a dynamical system move toward an equilibrium?

-Very few dynamical systems, even simple ones in two dimensions, can be solved analytically, so the paths x.t / and y.t / cannot be written in closed form.
+Very few dynamical systems, even simple ones in two dimensions, can be solved analytically, so the paths x(t) and y(t) cannot be written in closed form.
 Nevertheless, there are well-developed methods for determining when an equilibrium is stable, unstable, or neutrally stable, using tools from algebra and calculus

-A finite Markov chain is a dynamical system that can be in any of n states (s1, …, sn), and if the system is in state i in time period t, it will be in state j in time period t C1 with probability pij .
-Of course, for this to make sense, we must have pij  0 for all i; j = 1, …, n, and Sumnjpij = 1.
-Statistical estimates of these probabilities, based on thousands of implementations of our model, for example, are the basis of our calculation of the vector field giving the movement of the population among the states indicating various frequencies of altruists and of parochials.
+A finite Markov chain is a dynamical system that can be in any of n states (s<sub>1</sub>, …, s<sub>n</sub>), and if the system is in state i in time period t, it will be in state j in time period t+1 with probability p<sub>ij</sub> .
+Of course, for this to make sense, we must have p<sub>ij</sub> ≥ 0 for all i, j = 1, …, n, and Sum<sup>n</sup><sub>j=1</sub> (p<sub>ij</sub>) = 1.
+Statistical estimates of these probabilities, based on thousands of implementations of our model, for example, are the basis of our calculation of the vector field ... giving the movement of the population among the states indicating various frequencies of altruists and of parochials.

 When a Markov chain has the property that the average fraction of time in each state in the long run is independent from the starting state, we say the system is ergodic, and we call the resulting long-run distribution of probabilities the stationary distribution of the Markov chain.

 ### A5 The Replicator Dynamic

-The most natural dynamic to apply to an evolutionary game is the replicator dynamic
+The most natural dynamic to apply to an evolutionary game is the **replicator dynamic**

-it can be shown that every equilibrium of an evolutionary game under the replicator dynamic is a Nash equilibrium of the stage game.
+it can be shown that _every equilibrium of an evolutionary game under the replicator dynamic is a Nash equilibrium of the stage game_.
 This shows that the Nash equilibrium criterion remains powerful even without assuming that players are rational (i.e., that they choose best responses) or coordinated.

-Maynard Smith developed the stronger notion of an evolutionarily stable strategy: i.e., a whole population using that strategy cannot be invaded by a small group playing any other strategy
+Maynard Smith developed the stronger notion of an **evolutionarily stable strategy**: i.e., a whole population using that strategy cannot be invaded by a small group playing any other strategy
 A6 Continuation Probability and Time Discount Factor A7 Alternatives to the Standing Model
-A8 The Prisoner’s Dilemma with Public and Private Signals [ tl;dr : private signals is what makes it a dilemma ]
+A8 The Prisoner’s Dilemma with Public and Private Signals

+[ tl;dr : _the private nature of signals is what makes it a dilemma_ ]

+≠
+≥
+≤